arnav10goel/arnav10goel/README.md

 - 👋 Hi, I’m Arnav Goel
 - 👀 I’m interested in Operating Systems, Algorithms, Machine Learning, AI and Game Theory.
-- 🌱 I’m currently learning WebDev Frameworks and trying my hands on Natural Language Processing (NLP).
+- 🌱 I’m currently learning Pytorch and Deep Learning and trying my hands on Natural Language Processing (NLP).
 - 💞️ I’m looking to collaborate on ML related projects.
 - 📫 You can reach me on my Linkedin or on my Mail